Paul Rolland: Education and teaching career

 Paul Rolland's early childhood was spent on a farm in Paloc, Hungary where he was fascinated with the free and natural playing of romani musicians who travelled through the area.
 He was otherwise surrounded by music; his mother, aunt, and older sister were pianists.
 After the death of his father in 1918, the family moved to Budapest where his mother played piano in silent films to support the family.

 He did not receive formal violin training until age 11, this instruction being based on the German-Hungarian school of playing founded by Hubay.
 Later instruction was in the pedagogically progressive Hungarian school of violin playing that utilized kinesthetics, one of those proponents being Carl Flesch.
 From ages 18–23, he studied with Dezső Rados whose emphasis was on large free movements and who overhauled Rolland's playing.

-From ages 23–27, Rolland studied at the Franz Liszt Academy with Imre Waldbauer whose pedagogy was based on movement led by the larger limbs.
+From ages 23–27, Rolland studied at the Franz Liszt Academy with Imre Waldbauer, whose pedagogy was based on movement led by the larger limbs.
 Waldbauer was biomechanically analytical, very cerebral, a user of words, and taught by description rather than by example.
 He likened playing to other physical activities like tennis.
 Through his study with Waldbauer, Rolland learned the ability to break playing techniques down into small parts.

-These teachers and early playing challenges led him to be a better teacher by sharpening his innate analytical abilities.

 He came to the US in 1938 for better playing and teaching opportunities.
 In 1945, he left the Westminster Choir College in Princeton, NJ to take up a teaching position at the University of Illinois, where he became a professor of music.
 He remained at Illinois until his death in 1977, at the age of 66.

 Through the Illinois String Research Project devised by him and colleagues at the University of Illinois, a program of instruction for children based on the early establishment of good movement patterns was developed.
 An addition to the workshops beginning in 2019, is Certification in Paul Rolland String Pedagogy.